2024 Pennsylvania Attorney General election

+Sunday carried Centre and Lehigh counties, both of which voted for Democratic nominee Kamala Harris in the concurrent presidential election.

 Attorney General Josh Shapiro, who was re-elected in 2020, would have been ineligible to seek a third term in 2024 due to term limits.
 He instead ran successfully for governor of Pennsylvania in 2022.

 In accordance with Article IV, Section 8, of the Pennsylvania Constitution, upon taking office as governor, Shapiro was permitted to nominate his successor as attorney general to serve the remaining two years of the term after being confirmed by the Pennsylvania Senate.
 By tradition, an appointed attorney general agrees not to run for the post in the next election.
 In the interim between Shapiro's resignation to become governor and the appointee's installation, first deputy attorney general Michelle Henry, a Democrat, served as acting attorney general.
 Henry was appointed for the remainder of Shapiro's term, and in accordance with tradition did not run in the 2024 race.